sb0123/pipenv-cookiecutter/{{cookiecutter.repo_name}}/README.rst

   pipenv install --dev

   # Setup pre-commit and pre-push hooks
-  pipenv run pre-commit install -t pre-commit pipenv run pre-commit install -t pre-push
+  pipenv run pre-commit install -t pre-commit -t pre-push

 To activate the environment, again from the root directory of the repo:
 ::